5 Tools for Visual Thinking on Your iPad

-Five great tools to help you Sketchnote in Concepts on your iPad.
+Five great tools to help you take notes, think visually and communicate on your iPad with Concepts.

-If you’re looking for a tool that makes Sketchnoting a breeze, Concepts has unique features designed for visual thinkers that will change the way you approach communicating your key ideas - for yourself and to a bigger audience.
+If you’re looking for a tool that makes note taking, Sketchnoting and visual thinking a breeze, Concepts has unique features designed for visual thinkers that will change the way you approach communicating your key ideas - for yourself and to a bigger audience.

 1. An Infinite Canvas

-Concepts’ infinite canvas is endless, so when the flow is going and you need to draw, you can.
+Concepts’ infinite canvas is endless, so when your ideas are flowing and you need to draw, you can.
 Sketch freely in any direction without hitting a page edge.
 Zoom in to draw details or zoom out to take in the bigger picture, and your notes will stay crystal clear.

-When you’re ready to share your work, you can define a boundary that fits your drawing.
-Export bits and pieces or the entire thing, and while you’re at it, feel free to reframe for a PDF or social share.
+When you’re ready to share your work, you can choose exactly what to share.
+Export bits and pieces of your notes or the entire thing, and while you’re at it, feel free to reframe for a PDF or social share.

 Sketch one page or twenty on the infinite canvas.
-Go where your thoughts go.
+Zoom in and out, and go where your thoughts go.

 2. Every Idea is Movable